Weekend Survival 101 Class

 I’m not in great physical shape, can I still take the class?
 Will there be a lot of walking?

-Yes you can take the class and no there will not be a lot of walking.
+Yes you can take the class and no there will not be a lot of walking or hiking.
 In both of our Survival 101 Classes we focus your time on hands-on skills and knowledge.
 There is not need to hike you any distance to learn that.
 Likewise this is a hands-on skills and knowledge based class so physical strength or endurance is not necessary.

 I’ve never been camping before or know anything about survival, will I be embarrassed in the class?

-No you will not be!
-If you want to try out camping for the first time at this class, our instructors will be around to offer a helping hand, or you can just stay in one of the local hotels or motels for the 2 nights.
+No you will ever be embarrassed in class!
+We DO NOT “call people out” nor do we make them perform tasks in front of the group.
+If you want to try out camping for the first time this is the perfect place to do it., our instructors will be around to offer a helping hand, or you can just stay in one of the local hotels or motels for the 2 nights.
 As far as the skills go, we start at the beginning to build up everyone knowledge base so everyone will have the basics as the class progresses.
 You will never be “put on the spot” at class.